senaite/senaite.jsonapi/docs/crud.rst

 http://localhost:8080/senaite/@@API/senaite/v1/update/

-the following POSTs are equivalent, all them updates the "Priority" of sample with id DBS-00012 to 2:
+the following POSTs are equivalent, all them update the "Priority" of sample DBS-00012 to 2:

 .. code-block:: javascript